Fort Bliss: Education

-Fort Bliss is within the El Paso Independent School District.
+Fort Bliss is located within the boundaries of the El Paso Independent School District (EPISD).
+Public schools serving military families residing on the installation are operated by EPISD under agreements involving federally owned property on the post.

-Bliss Elementary School is inside Fort Bliss, serving family housing areas on the main post.
-Milam Elementary School is in the Aero Vista development on Fort Bliss.
-Residents zoned to Bliss Elementary are zoned to Navarrete Middle School and Captain John L. Chapin High School.
-Residents zoned to Milam are zoned to Hartley School and Austin High School.
+Bliss Elementary School is located on the main post and serves family housing areas on the installation, while Milam Elementary School serves residents of the Aero Vista development.
+Students residing in these areas are zoned to Navarrete Middle School and Captain John L. Chapin High School, or Hartley School and Austin High School, respectively.

 The Bundeswehr maintains a school for German national children at Fort Bliss.
-The grade 1–12 school was established circa 1976, and in 2016 had 55 students.
+The 1–12 school was established circa 1976, and in 2016 had 55 students.

 Museums and historic preservation

 Noel Parade Field, West Fort Bliss.
 The Franklin Mountains are in the background.

 The Replica Museum is located next to the Noel Parade Field and depicts the Post at the Magoffinsville site.
 This five building museum was authentically constructed with adobe bricks and painted stucco, and includes a sutler store, bunkhouse, blacksmith shop, saddlery, and a pottery kiln.
 The museum depicts the story of Fort Bliss and El Paso from 1848 to 1948 and was dedicated on the 100th anniversary.

 The Fort Bliss and Ironsides Museums are located next to the Athletic Field and includes outdoor and indoor exhibits.
 These include important historical artifacts from the founding of Fort Bliss to the present day, such as General Pershing's Dodge Command Car and a Patriot Missile.